rollbar/rollbar-php/README.md

 - person: an associative array containing data about the currently-logged in user.
 Required: 'id', optional: 'username', 'email'.
 All values are strings.
 - person_fn: a function reference (string, etc. - anything that [call_user_func()](http://php.net/call_user_func) can handle) returning an array like the one for 'person'.
 - shift_function: whether to shift function names in stack traces down one frame, so that the function name correctly reflects the context of each frame. default: true.
+- scrub_fields: array of field names to scrub out of POST.
+Values will be replaced with astrickses.
+If overridiing, make sure to list all fields you want to scrub, not just fields you want to add to the default.
+Param names are converted to lowercase before comparing against the scrub list. default: ('passwd', 'password', 'secret').

 Example use of error_sample_rates:
 ```php